Diffusion Models for Open-Vocabulary Segmentation: Experiments

 \subsection{Comparison to existing methods}

-In \cref{tab:main_results}, we compare our method with prior work on three datasets: VOC, Context, Object.
+In \cref{tab:main_results}, we compare our method with prior work that does not rely on manual mask annotation on three datasets: VOC, Context, Object.
+We include a brief overview of the methods in the supplement.
 We find that our method compares favourably, outperforming other methods in all settings.
-In particular, results on VOC show the largest margin, with more than 10\% improvement over prior work.
-We hypothesise that this setting is particularly favourable to our method as it contains scenes where classes take up larger areas of the image.
+In particular, results on VOC show the largest margin, with more than 5\% improvement over prior work.

+We also consider a version of our method, \NAME{} (-CutLER), that does not rely on an additional unsupervised segmenter $\Gamma$.
+Instead, the attention masks are thresholded.
+We observe that such a version of \NAME{} has strong performance, outperforming prior work as well.
+CutLER is helpful, but not a critical component, and \NAME{} performs strongly without it.

-In the same table, we also combine our method with PAMR~\cite{araslanov2020single}, the post-processing approach employed by TCL~\cite{cha2022learning}.
-We find that it improves results for our method though improvements are less drastic since our method already yields better segmentation and boundaries.
+In the same table, we also combine our method with PAMR~\cite{araslanov2020single}, the post-processing approach employed by TCL.
+We find that it improves results for our method, though improvements are less drastic since our method already yields better segmentation and boundaries.

 Qualitative results are shown in \cref{fig:main_qual}.
-This figure highlights a key benefit of our approach: the ability to exploit contextual priors through the use of background prototypes, which in turn allows for the directly assignment of pixels to a background class.
+This figure highlights a key benefit of our approach: the ability to exploit contextual priors through the use of background prototypes, which in turn allows for the direct assignment of pixels to a background class.
 This improves segmentation quality because it makes it easier to differentiate objects from the background and to delineate their boundaries.
-In comparison, TCL predicts very coarse semantic masks and a larger amount of noise.
+In comparison, TCL predictions are very coarse and contain more noise.